 The level of detail on the DBS certificate will depend on the level of the check.
 This blog will outline the three different levels, and the information that will be disclosed on each.

-What will show up on a DBS check?
-The basic disclosure
+What shows up on a DBS Check?

 A basic disclosure is the lowest level of criminal record check available.
 Due to differing legislation, this check is now issued by either the Disclosure and Barring Service for those working in England and Wales, or Disclosure Scotland for those working in Scotland.